getsentry/craft/README.md

 - **Changelog Management** - Auto-generate changelogs from commits or validate manual entries
 - **Workspace Support** - Handle monorepos with NPM/Yarn workspaces
 - **CI Integration** - Wait for CI to pass, download artifacts, and publish
+- **GitHub Actions** - Built-in actions for release preparation and changelog previews

 ## Configuration